paruff/garden/content/01 Projects/POD biz process/POD lines.md

 Put your cat and name on your coffee mug
 Personalize your coffee mug, your face here, wifes face here, your kids face here

+### Themes
 Astrology cat
 Astrologer cat
 Snowy Mountains
 Cats

+### Lines
 And here we fucking go again, I mean Good Morning
-Men plan, god laughs
+Man plans, god laughs
-Be bad, don’t be boring .
+Be bad, don’t be boring.
+Life is short , eat dessert first
+May the forest be with you
+Think Different
+Live different
 Homework: succeeding at failing
 Education is a laboratory of learning and more learning comes from risking and succeeding or failing .
+What do you say YES to?
+Where you think you can or you think you can’t , you are right.
+Trust me I saw a guy on youtube do this.
+Trust me I saw a gut do this on youtube.

 A learning culture
 Life is learning from what happens.